-I have a particular focus on and experience in the life sciences sector.
-Bird & Bird is one of the world's leading firms in life sciences and healthcare and that expertise together with our one firm approach internationally means we can offer great service and consistency on cross-border deals.
+I have a particular focus on the life sciences sector and in tech & communications and have experience in these sectors.
+Bird & Bird is one of the world's leading firms in these areas and that expertise, together with our one firm approach internationally, means we can offer great service and consistency on cross-border deals.
 We use that in-depth knowledge to help our clients understand risk profiles and guide them through a transaction.

 I have extensive experience in providing strategic and boardroom advice.
 Over the years, I have been Corporate Secretary at two listed companies, including a listed life sciences company.
 Consequently, I know the 'inner workings' of listed companies, which I consider a great benefit when advising my clients.

 I frequently teach courses and give training sessions.
 I am a lecturer in corporate law at the Law Firm School, the educational institute of the leading law firms in the Netherlands.